minjanice/janice-note/_posts/2020-01-04-Cafe-Halff.md

 ---
 layout: post
 title: Would you like to taste coffee similar to butterscotch?
 Then Cafe Halff Coffee would be solved your answer.
 date: 2020-01-04 20:00:00 +09:00
 author: "Janice Cho"
+content_id: 06
 permalink: /janice-note-cafe-halff/
 image:
   feature: halff.jpg